Henry Crabb Robinson: Works

 Robinson's Diary, Reminiscences and Correspondence was published posthumously in 1869.
 It contains reminiscences of central figures of the English romantic movement: including Coleridge, Charles Lamb, William Blake, William Wordsworth, and of other writers such as Sarah Burney.
 They are documents on the daily lives of London writers, artists, political figures and socialites.
 In his essay on Blake, Swinburne says, "Of all the records of these his latter years, the most valuable, perhaps, are those furnished by Mr. Crabb Robinson, whose cautious and vivid transcription of Blake's actual speech is worth more than much vague remark, or than any commentary now possible to give."

 In 1829, Robinson was made a fellow of the Society of Antiquaries (F.S.A.), and contributed a paper to Archæologia entitled "The Etymology of the Mass".

+Collections

-His diaries were bequeathed to Dr Williams's Library, because Robinson had been a member of the Essex Street Chapel, the first avowedly Unitarian congregation in England.
+Robinson's diaries were bequeathed to Dr Williams's Library, because Robinson had been a member of the Essex Street Chapel, the first avowedly Unitarian congregation in England.

+University College London holds one letterbook containing copies of letters to various correspondents concerning the Flaxman Gallery; the Flaxman Gallery, named after artist John Flaxman, was Robinson's creation.